 As of now it is almost fully available (since a part of the beginning of episode 17, the very last episode of the documentary, went missing) on youtube here.

 - Conspiracy Theorist: Leon Degrelle.

 - Custom Uniform: The documentary states that those were a Belgian trend during the 1930's.
-The leader of the Verdinaso, Joris van Sevenen, even demanded that his party wore them because he disliked the disorder of general clothing.
+The leader of the Verdinaso, Joris van Sevenen, even demanded that his party wear them because he disliked the disorder of general clothing.

-- Intrepid Reporter: You can quite often see him inside the houses of plenty of figures that have information about the war while he is asking questions to them.
-One the most notable moments is in the first episode when he entered the house of Leon Degrelle, a prominent Belgian political figure, to ask him questions.
+- Intrepid Reporter: You can quite often see him inside the houses of plenty of figures that have information about the war while he is asking questions of them.
+One of the most notable moments is in the first episode when he entered the house of Leon Degrelle, a prominent Belgian political figure, to ask him questions.

 - A Nazi by Any Other Name: Some Flemish national movements are shown in the interview that have the same ideology, such as the NSVAP.
-(Basically the NSDAP, but subsitute the part that says "German" with "Flemish".)
+(Basically the NSDAP, but substitute the part that says "German" with "Flemish".)

 - The Quisling: Listing all that appear on the show here would practically take an entire page by itself.
-The only thing one needs to remember is that indeed there were plenty of speeches given in Belgium to surrender immediately if Germany wants to invade Belgium.
+The only thing one needs to remember is that indeed there were plenty of speeches given in Belgium to surrender immediately if Germany were to invade Belgium.

 - State Sec: The SS is discussed in a couple of episodes.

 - Talking Heads: Pretty much 90% of the whole series is this.